pw4rn3r/ECE382/labs/lab1/index.md

 ## Prelab

-Print out the grading section.
+Print out the grading [Cutsheet](Lab_1_Cutsheet.pdf).
 Hand it in to your instructor, complete with functionality marks, when the lab is due.

 Include whatever information from this lab you think will be useful in creating your program.